lxwooxy/detectingdatabreach/README.md

 Sources: Hyperlinked sources to the articles that were used to collect the data.

 ## Data cleaning and preprocessing

+The Organization types were modified to group similar types together. for example, "telcoms", "telecom", and "telecomms" were converted to the parent group "telecommunications"

+For the Records column, ill formatted entries were replaced with the mean of the records with the same organization type.

 The Years column had some ill formatted entries.
 For example, some entries had the year as 2004-05, 2004-06, etc. In these cases, the rows were duplicated for each year in the range, and the number of records split evenly between the years.

 ``` txt